It’s been two years since Mattress Recycling and Backpack Buddies started bringing bags of food to children of Hope, Agassiz and Boston Bar

 Child hunger is in every community

-As a father of three, and a regular supporter of community initiatives, Scaldaferri cares deeply about child hunger.
-“I can’t stand the idea of kids being hungry,” he explains in this interview with Backpack Buddies.
+As a regular supporter of community initiatives, Scaldaferri cares deeply about child hunger.
+“I can’t stand the idea of kids being hungry,” the father-of-three explains in this interview.
 “Using my business to help the community we work in just makes sense to me.”

 Speaking with Vancouver is Awesome about the new route, Backpack Buddies cofounder Emily-anne King points out that child hunger exists in every community.
 BC has one of the highest child poverty rates in the country, with 20 percent of children living below the poverty line.
 “Pre-pandemic we were looking at a statistic of one in five kids living in food insecurity in BC.
 And the Breakfast Club of Canada, along with Stats Canada, has conducted some research since the start of the pandemic and they’re estimating that to be as many as one in three kids now.”